cnabio/cnab-spec/107-repositories.md

 ### Authentication

-Standard HTTP authentication is used if authentication is required to access a repository, and MAY be configured and enforced by the HTTP server software.
+Standard HTTP authentication is used if authentication is REQUIRED to access a repository, and MAY be configured and enforced by the HTTP server software.
 Clients SHOULD support Basic authentication as described by RFC 2617.
 Servers SHOULD support Basic authentication by relying upon the HTTP server placed in front of the CNAB server software.

 Clients and servers MAY support other common forms of HTTP based authentication, such as Digest authentication or OAuth2.